andrewletz/Quack-Compiler/README.md

 * You cannot assign a variable to "this" in a class
 * You may not use the keyword "this" inside of the main program statements
 * You cannot use the dot operator (field access) on a builtin. eg, "z".foo or 2.bar
+* Typecase variables that are introduced must not share a name with any existing variable in that scope
 * Dots of form this.this are prohibited

 #### Notes about using this compiler